Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Simulations

 \subsection{Simulation 3: Misspecified parametric models vs. flexible estimation}

-We evaluated the performance of our estimators under conditions of nuisance model misspecification, incorporating interaction terms as detailed in Appendix~\ref{app:sims:misspecification} and using the ADMGs depicted in Figures~\ref{fig:graphs_primal} (a) and (c).
+We evaluated the performance of our estimators under conditions of nuisance model misspecification, incorporating interaction terms as detailed in Appendix~\ref{app:sims:misspecification} and using the ADMGs depicted in Figures~\ref{fig:graphs_primal}(b) and (d).
 These simulations, conducted with sample sizes of 500, 1000, and 2000, aimed to assess the robustness of the estimators when faced with either misspecified models or models enhanced through flexible machine learning techniques.

 For these simulations, we employed the same three TMLEs and their corresponding one-step versions used in previous settings.
-We adopted three approaches for nuisance estimation: (i) Main term linear regressions that excluded interaction terms, resulting in model misspecification; (ii) The Super Learner, an ensemble method detailed by \citep{van2007super}, which combines estimates from a diverse set of models including intercept-only regression, generalized linear models, Bayesian generalized linear models, multivariate adaptive regression splines, generalized additive models, random forests, SVM, and XGBoost, designed to capture complex interactions in the DGP; and (iii) A combination of the Super Learner with five-fold cross-fitting to mitigate potential violations of the Donsker conditions that might occur with complex machine learning algorithms.
+We adopted three approaches for nuisance estimation: (i) Main term linear regressions that excluded interaction terms, resulting in model misspecification; (ii) The Super Learner, an ensemble method detailed by \citep{van2007super}, which combines estimates from a diverse set of models including intercept-only regression, generalized linear models, Bayesian generalized linear models, multivariate adaptive regression splines, generalized additive models, random forests, SVM, and XGBoost, designed to capture complex interactions in the DGP; and (iii) A combination of the Super Learner with five-fold cross-fitting to mitigate potential violations of the Donsker conditions that might occur with complex ML algorithms.

 [2]{\arrayrulecolor[RGB]{#1}\global\arrayrulewidth=#2pt} [2]{\vrule width #2pt} [1]{\rule{0pt}{#1}} [1]{\rule[-#1]{0pt}{#1}}

 [2]{\arrayrulecolor[RGB]{#1}\global\arrayrulewidth=#2pt} [2]{\vrule width #2pt} [1]{\rule{0pt}{#1}} [1]{\rule[-#1]{0pt}{#1}}